Estonian National Museum

 The Estonian National Museum (Eesti Rahva Muuseum) founded 1909 in Tartu is a museum devoted to folklorist Jakob Hurt's heritage, to Estonian ethnography and folk art.
 The first items for the museum were originally collected in the latter part of the 19th century.

-The museum tracks the history, life and traditions of the Estonian people, presents the culture and history of other Finnic peoples, and the minorities in Estonia.
-It has a comprehensive display of traditional Estonian national costumes from all regions.
-A collection of wood carved beer tankards illustrates the traditional peasant fests and holidays.
-The exhibition includes an array of other handicrafts from hand-woven carpets to linen tablecloths.
+The museum tracks the history, life and traditions of the Estonian people, presents the culture and history of other Finno-Ugric peoples, and the minorities in Estonia.
+It has a comprehensive display of the 19th century folk costumes from all regions of Estonia.
+The exhibition includes an extensive array of various handicrafts from hand-woven carpets and linen tablecloths to wood-carved beer tankards and other items illustrating the Estonian farmers' traditional lifestyle, fests and holidays.

 History

 The museum opened at Raadi Manor in 1922 with the Finnish ethnographer Ilmari Manninen as its director.
 Manninen had been working for Tartu University since 1919.
-Raadi Manor had been the ancestral home of Baltic German art collectors like Karl Eduard von Liphart and his son Ernst Friedrich von Liphart.
-They had moved away in 1860 but their collections remained although the most valuable parts had been sold starting in 1920.
-Although they were lovers of art the Lipharts were not well regarded by the local Estonians.
-They were seen as "culturally revolting" Baltic German's at that time.
+The manor had previously been home to a Baltic German art collector Karl Eduard von Liphart and his son Ernst Friedrich von Liphart.
+Although the Liphart family moved away from Raadi in 1860, most of their collections remained there until 1920s, despite some of the most valuable items having been sold in the meantime.

 Raadi Airfield was built on the manor's land in 1940.
 Raadi Manor, the main building of the museum, was destroyed in the Tartu Offensive during World War II.
-After this the airfield dominated not just the museum but the whole of the city.
-The airfield became a secret Soviet bomber base and there was no room for the museum's collection.
-During this time Tartu's culture was hidden.
-The museum's artefacts had to be stored in churches and other spare space around the city and the air base meant that foreigners were not allowed to visit the city.
+The airfield became a Soviet military airbase and there was no space left for the museum's collection.
+In any case, from 1940 until 1991, during the period of Nazi German and Soviet occupations most of the museums's cultural artifacts were hidden from the authorities.
+The museum's artefacts were secretly stored in churches and spare spaces of people's homes and offices in and around Tartu.